Hot Tub Shock: When to Shock and Which Type to Use

 Chlorine shock is the disinfection shock.
 When you need to kill bacteria, after heavy use, suspected contamination, illness in the spa, or after drain and refill, chlorine shock is the tool.
 Raise free chlorine above 8 ppm, then wait until it drops below 5 ppm before entering.
 That typically takes 4-8 hours depending on temperature and sunlight.

 The bromine interaction is a point most articles miss.
 When you shock a bromine-based spa with MPS, spent bromamines (the inactive form of bromine) are chemically reactivated back into active sanitizer.
 In bromine systems, the sanitizer bank is rechargeable.
 Shocking with MPS isn’t just removing waste, it’s recovering spent sanitizer.
-This is a fundamental advantage of bromine over chlorine in spa environments, and it makes MPS shock more important, not less important, in bromine setups.
+This is a fundamental advantage of bromine over chlorine in spa environments.
+It makes MPS shock more important, not less important, in bromine setups.

-See our complete hot tub chemicals guide for a full breakdown of sanitizer types, balancing chemicals, and the correct addition order for spa water.
+See our complete hot tub chemicals guide for a full breakdown of sanitizer types, balancing chemicals.
+The correct addition order for spa water.

 When to Shock Your Hot Tub